slaveofcode/grpc-restful-example/README.md

 Example implementation of Client-Server comunication through Restful and gRPC on the internal microservices.

-Please take a note this is just an example project, for those who wants to learn gRPC on Node, further features you may modify on your own.
+Please take a note that this is just an example project, for those who wants to learn about gRPC on Node.

 ```